mattykakes/QPlumbob/README.md

 # QPlumbob Android Application and Arduino LED Controller

 ## ABOUT:
 The QPlumbob application and Arduino protype exists as proof of concept for learning the ins and outs of Bluetooth Low Energy (BLE) communication and QML mobile development.
+This project uses a Qt/QML Android application to scan for and authenticate with an Arduino based RGB LED controller via the BLE communication protocol.

 ## BUILD ENVIRONMENT:
 ### Qt Environment